sketchplugins/plugin-directory/README.md

 - [NathanRutzky/Swap-Fill-Border](https://github.com/nathanrutzky/swap-fill-border) Sketch.app plugin for swapping fill and border colors
 - [NathanRutzky/Clear-Styles](https://github.com/nathanrutzky/clear-styles) Sketch.app plugin for clearing all layer style properties
 - [NathanRutzky/Sync-Plugins](https://github.com/nathanrutzky/sync-plugins) Sync local Sketch.app plugins with their master version at GitHub
-- [getflourish/Sketch-Sort-Layers](https://github.com/getflourish/Sketch-Sort-Layers) Plugin that can sort layers or artboards based on text, layer name or position.
+- [getflourish/Sketch-Sort-Layers](https://github.com/getflourish/sketch-sort-layers) Plugin that can sort layers or artboards based on text, layer name or position.
-- [NathanRutzky/Generate-GIF](https://github.com/nathanrutzky/Generate-GIF) Sketch.app plugin for generating animated GIFs from a sequence of artboards
+- [NathanRutzky/Generate-GIF](https://github.com/nathanrutzky/generate-gif) Plugin for generating animated GIFs from a sequence of artboards
-- [getflourish/Sketch-Style-Inventory](https://github.com/getflourish/Sketch-Style-Inventory) Generate a visual style sheet with all colors and text styles that you are using in Sketch.
+- [getflourish/Sketch-Style-Inventory](https://github.com/getflourish/sketch-style-inventory) Generate a visual style sheet with all colors and text styles that you are using in Sketch.
-- [Arkkimaagi/ArtboardZoom](https://github.com/Arkkimaagi/ArtboardZoom) "Zoom" to currently selected Artboard
+- [Arkkimaagi/ArtboardZoom](https://github.com/arkkimaagi/artboardzoom) "Zoom" to currently selected Artboard